KJH-google/Jetson-Nano-CO-Alert/README.md

 * Code for MQ-7 Gas Sensor, Discord Notification Transmission, and Buzzer Alert
+* However, the code below was how to send Discord through Arduino IDE, but it failed due to a version issue related to the WIFI module.

 <pre>
 <code>
 const int MQ7_AOUT_PIN = A0; // Analog pin connected to the AOUT pin of the MQ-7 sensor